 - a.
 Sole Sourcing of Non-Biddable Items.
 Sole source procurements and contracts are defined as those that have not been competitively procured.
 Sole source procurements are discouraged and any office, department, program, unit, or school requesting sole sourcing should carefully consider all available resources before requesting a sole source award.
 Sole source procurements are improper if only for administrative convenience.
-All sole source procurements must first be approved by the Chief Purchasing Officer and then approved by the Board.
-In determining whether to approve a sole source procurement, the following criteria shall be considered: - 1.
-The specific problem, requirement, or need that the procurement or contract is intended to address that makes sole sourcing necessary.
+The Chief Purchasing Officer is authorized to approve sole source procurements up to \$75,000.
+All sole source procurements over \$75,000 must be approved by the Chief Purchasing Officer and the Board. must first be approved by the Chief Purchasing Officer and then approved by the Board.
+In determining whether to approve a sole source procurement of Non-biddable Items, the following criteria shall be considered: - The specific problem, requirement, or need that the procurement or contract is intended to address that makes sole sourcing necessary.
 This should include an explanation as to how the services or goods and merchandise are critical or essential to the Board's responsibilities or operations. - 2.
 The availability of resources to perform the services or provide the goods and merchandise efficiently and cost effectively. - 3.
 The unique qualifications, abilities or expertise of the contractor or supplier to meet the Board's needs and/or the unique nature of the services and/or goods and merchandise. - 4.
-Whether the particular contractor or supplier was named in a grant or whose use is mandated by a giftor or donor. - 5.
+Whether the particular contractor or supplier was named in a grant and is essential to fulfilling the Board's obligations under the grant. or whose use is mandated by a giftor or donor. - 5.
 Any other special circumstances that may be relevant such as copyright restrictions, or where the proposed contractor or supplier is the only source available in the geographical area. - 6.
 The basis for the determination that the costs, fees, or rates negotiated are fair and reasonable given the absence of a competitive basis award.
 The explanation may make a comparison with comparable contracts, use the results of a market survey, or employ some other appropriate means to make such a determination. - b.
+Sole sourcing of Biddable Items is not permitted.
 Sole sourcing of Biddable Items is permitted only pursuant to an exception in 105 ILCS 5/10.20.21 of the Illinois School Code. - Sec.
 7-11.
 Contract Ineligibility.
-No person or business entity shall be awarded a contract if that person or business entity (i) has been convicted of bribery or attempting to bribe a public officer or employee of the Board of Education of the City of Chicago, the State of Illinois, or any other public entity, in that officer or employee's official capacity; (ii) has been convicted of agreement or collusion among bidders or prospective bidders in restraint of freedom of competition by agreement to bid a fixed price, or otherwise; or (iii) has made an admission of guilt of such conduct described above which is a matter of record but has not been prosecuted for such conduct.
+No person or business entity shall be awarded a contract if that person or business entity: (i) has been convicted of bribery or attempting to bribe a public officer or employee of the Board of Education of the City of Chicago, the State of Illinois, or any other public entity, in that officer or employee's official capacity; (ii) has been convicted of agreement or collusion among bidders or prospective bidders in restraint of freedom of competition by agreement to bid a fixed price, or otherwise; or (iii) has made an admission of guilt of such conduct described above which is a matter of record but has not been prosecuted for such conduct.
 Ineligibility under this section shall continue for three years following such conviction or admission.